 DreamHost has had three (notable) logo redesigns since 1997, with the last one being introduced in 2006.
 Throughout all of these renditions, the moon mark, or icon, has been the visual anchor.
 Some would even argue that it’s the most iconic piece of DreamHost’s identity, and it’d be tough to disagree with that.

 Here’s the past logos, sexy as they wanna be:

-The design team, which is led by myself, Matt Felten, and Lina Johansson, were asked to develop a handful of concepts that incorporated the classic DreamHost look and feel, as well as some concepts that would push the envelope of change, and pitch them to the redesign committee.
-The committee consisted of our founders, as well as the CEO, the VP of Marketing & Communication, and a handful of other associates that we felt would benefit the project.
+The design team was asked to develop a handful of concepts that incorporated the classic DreamHost look and feel, as well as some concepts that would push the envelope of change, and pitch them to the redesign committee.
+The committee consisted of our founders, as well as the CEO, the VP of Marketing and Communication, and a handful of other associates that we felt would benefit the project.
 We then put our heads together, threw some ideas around, and came up with a slew of different concepts that would be presented to the committee.
 Here’s a handful of those concepts:

 Yes, you read correctly: a company-wide vote went down.

 I’ve been a professional designer and creative director for a while now.
 I’ve been a part of many company rebrands, both big and small, and never have I been asked to put logos up to a company-wide vote.
 I was James Van Der Beek’ing at the thought of putting all of our hard work up on a panel, because designing by committee isn’t necessarily the best way to determine how logos should be designed; however, DreamHost has a very democratic way of doing things – especially when it comes to suggesting change – so I went along with it, hoping for the best.